Sage-Startups/SAgeStartupsReplit/replit.md

 - ✅ Deleted Community section completely from bot definitions
 - ✅ Moved all Blog bots into Marketing section (now 20+ tools in Marketing)
 - ✅ Reorganized tool sections: Marketing (20+), Branding (10), Advertising (10), Analytics (10)
+- ✅ Updated free subscription to provide 8 bots (2 from each of the 4 sections) instead of 6 bots

 ## System Architecture